banagale/FileKitty/README.md

 ### Continuous Integration

-- GitHub Actions validate linting and build on every push
+* GitHub Actions validate builds and style checks on each push.
-- See `.github/workflows/` for full pipeline
+* See `.github/workflows/` for automation details.

----

 ## License